BittieTasks/BittieTasks/replit.md

 TaskParent is a mobile-first React web application designed as a revolutionary "monetize your daily routine" marketplace.
 The platform enables parents to earn money by sharing the benefits of tasks they're already doing for themselves - like meal prepping, grocery shopping, organizing, and childcare.
 Built with a modern TypeScript stack, it features a responsive mobile interface with bottom navigation, real-time task management, earnings tracking, and a comprehensive messaging system.

 **Recent Update (Aug 2025)**: Pivoted to the groundbreaking model where parents monetize their existing daily routines rather than taking on new tasks.
-Added comprehensive monetization strategy, business model transparency, and sponsored tasks feature for guaranteed income.
+Added comprehensive monetization strategy with 100% app-based revenue model and premium task tiers for higher earnings.

 ## User Preferences